fkarg/fkarg.github.io/_posts/writing.md

 Sometimes I try to emulate something I found really helpful: exploring the same idea in different facets, from different angles.
-Usually this is done from no more than three angles, anything above that would get repetitive.
-Also they tend to show up some kind of core mechanic, one that seems unexpected, and really allows understanding the limit of the currently explained concept.
+Usually this is done from no more than three angles, as to avoid it getting repetitive.
+These angles tend to clarify core mechanics, usually unexpected ones, helping to create a better understanding for the limits of the currently explained concept.

 ## Value in Writing

-Being able to do so, to write concise pieces of text, that allows others to easily comprehend the message, is a noteworthy skill.
+Being able to write concise pieces of text which allow others to easily comprehend the message, is a noteworthy skill.
 It's not just useful for blogging.
-It's also useful if not necessary for writing good documentation, specification, and to communicate well.
-Being able to articulate yourself well, even if it takes time, is a skill I deemed worth learning.
+It's essential for writing good documentation, specification, and to communicate well.
+Being able to articulate yourself well, even if it takes time, is a skill that pays off in the long run.

-It also forces you to linearize your thoughts.
+It forces you to linearize your thoughts.
 As soon as thoughts are written down, they are static, much unlike their original counterparts.
-Thoughts are ever-changing, and having to _fix_ one seems like a crippling move at first.
-And sometimes it is.
-Usually it can be rewritten, and usually needs to be done so a couple of times, before the edges have been rounded off enough.
-It really makes apparent how clear the thougths actually are.
-Sometimes they are just one big mess, and getting them linearized is probably one of the most useful parts.
+Thoughts are ever-changing, and having to _hold one down_ seems like a crippling move at first - and sometimes it is.
+Most good pieces of text need multiple rewrites before the right words have been found.
+Writing thoughts down makes apparent how clear and thought-through they actually are.
+Sometimes they are just one big mess, and getting them linearized is one of the most useful parts.
+It allows for an easy descent in intricate details, should it be necessary.

 ## Length is Not Important

-Some other characteristics I've noticed: Good articles or chapters are either considerably short (most of them) or really long and detailed - and there appear to be different characteristics making them good.
-Short ones give you a push in a direction to think about, and then 'leave you alone again'.
-They rarely contain intricate stories.
+Most good articles or chapters<sup>[1](#footnote1)</sup> are either considerably short (most of them) or really long and detailed.
+Short ones give you a push in a direction to think about, and then 'leave you alone again' - intricate stories are rare in them.

-Long ones are different: they usually have subchapters and need deeper explanation and examples, sometimes done by stories, to get their point across.
+Long ones are different: they consist of multiple rather short conceptually closed parts.
+Explanation and examples, sometimes done by stories, are not rare.
 They are either an overview on some broad topic or a really in-depth exploration of some characteristic or idea.
-Then again, I probably read by far more short ones.
+But the shorter conceptually closed parts are referenced again and again from others, and reading just one of them would leave you with a sense of missing something from the bigger picture.

 ## Closing Thougths

-Overall I really love reading, it is awesome to internalize large amounts of information in little time.
-The awesome parts about books is that you can even learn from people who might have died a long time ago, and certainly without bothering the author.
-Imagine yourself listening to an in-person live-explanation of this post by me.
-It would take your time and mine - and it would take mine again and again someone new starts reading.
+I really love reading - it is awesome to internalize large amounts of information in little time.
+The really awesome thing about books is that you can learn new things from people you might not naturally be in contact with.
+This includes professors or otherwise really successful people from around the world as well as others long dead.
+You don't need to bother the author - imagine listening to me telling you about the thoughts you read here.
+As much as I like talking about them, it would take both your time and mine - and it would take mine again and again every single time someone starts reading.

+---
+#### Footnotes

+<a name="footnote1">1</a>: With this I mean chapters in non-fiction books, which try to explain concepts.

 <!--
 Notes